Kinto/kinto/docs/configuration/settings.rst

 ==============

-In addition to :ref:`per-collection caching <collection-caching>`, it is possible to add cache control headers for every :app:`Kinto` object.
+In addition to :ref:`per-collection caching <collection-caching>`, it is possible to add cache control headers for every *Kinto* object.
 The client (or cache server or proxy) will use them to cache the collection records for a certain amount of time, in seconds.